esrel/SISL-poster/readme.txt

 something
 \end{mainbox}

-To make the poster look 'prettier' it is advised to control the space between rows using \vspace{} command, as:
+(3) To make the poster look 'prettier' it is advised to control the space between rows using \vspace{} command:

 \begin{mainbox}{BOX 2}
 something